MEF-BDA503/pj-tektens/index.md

 # The Progress Journal

+## Week 3 (Oct 23)

+I've finished %20 of Udacity course, Data Analysis with R. I'm at Lesson 3, "Explore One Variable".

 ## Week 2.5 (Oct 17)

 Today we've built our project group.
 We haven't decided on a name and our dataset yet.
 The group members are below.